arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 People began experimenting in front of a mirror by saying the things they’d heard, and seeing if a violet glow appeared in front of their mouths.
 Many began to realize how much they’d been lied to.

-Aurielle had magically transported herself to the king’s courtroom.
-He wasn’t there.
-But she found an old genteel-looking man, chained against the side wall, looking quite bruised and with dry clotted wounds.
-She squinted at him.
+Ildris had magically transported himself to the king’s courtroom.
+The king wasn’t there.
+But Ildris found an old genteel-looking man, chained against the side wall, looking quite bruised and with dry clotted wounds.
+He squinted at him.
 “Aren’t you Olin..?”
 “Yes...,” he replied, sounding weak.
 “The king’s warlocks kidnapped me and tortured me because I lost his precious wand...
 His wand was stolen from me...”

 “Where is the king now?”
-Aurielle asked while casting a spell that healed Olin.
-She then magically broke his chains.
+Ildris asked while casting a spell that healed Olin.
+He then magically broke his chains.
 “I don’t know,” replied Olin.

-Aurielle cast a locating spell, and followed the path it lit up.
+Ildris cast a locating spell, and followed the path it lit up.
 It led to a door on the second floor of the palace.

-She flicked her hand, and the door burst into pieces; and she walked in.
+He flicked his hand, and the door burst into pieces; and he walked in.
 The old king was lying in bed, half naked and drooling.

 The king of Zior was fat, old, decrepit, and borderline senile.
 Years of lying with no shame had corrupted his mind, to the point that he believed some of his own fabrications, and he could no longer distinguish what was true and what was false himself.

-“You’re an evil man,” Aurielle said.
+“You’re an evil man,” Ildris said.
 “What did that red dragon offer you, for the evils you’ve inflicted on the people of this city?”

 “Who are you...
 I don’t know what you’re talking about...,” the king murmured from his bed, as though he was drunk or high on something.

-I’ll deal with him later, Aurielle thought.
-She magicked herself back to the square, where Alethea was resting by an old fountain.
+I’ll deal with him later, Ildris thought.
+He magicked himself back to the square, where Alethea was resting by an old fountain.
 The old fountain was covered in black grime, because the city government hadn’t cleaned it in years.
 The king had cut funding to and fired all the people responsible for cleaning public places many years ago, and pocketed the tax money for his own pleasures.

 People saw the two elves in the square, and began connecting the dots as to what had just happened.
 Many people came to them to say thanks.
-“Thank you so much for opening our eyes...”
+“Thank you for helping us...”

-“I wish we’d done this sooner...,” muttered Alethea quietly to Aurielle.
+“We should've done this sooner...,” muttered Alethea quietly to Ildris.

-The evil king was angry now.
+The evil king was very angry now.
 ### Chapter 2

 _[not yet written; to be continued...]_